Bastien-mva/obsidian/obsidianVault/clean_comments.md

 ## Comments
-Comments are failures to have a clear code

 - comments are failures.
 We failed to have a clear code
 - spend time cleaning the mess rather than explaining the mess
 - rename the function instead of comment the function.